How To Use Semantically Related Keywords To Boost Your SEO

 By identifying semantically related keywords, marketers and content developers can pinpoint popular keywords and other related common search terms.
 Not only does this help to understand user searches, but it can also offer additional keywords that you can leverage within your industry to rank for.

 Semantic SEO isn’t just about finding your keywords, it’s also about answering questions and providing the answers to your users.
 80% of online searches are informational.
-That means that a large group of users are looking for answers, rather than a specific product, service, or website.
+That means that most users are looking for answers, rather than a specific product, service, or website.